top of page

 7. Mental and Emotional Preparation for Returning to Bedside

-These resources can provide the support and information needed to navigate the path back to bedside nursing successfully.
+These resources offer valuable support and information to help nurses navigate their path back to bedside nursing with confidence.

 RNNet.org - The RN Network - Nursing Community